r-dube/pickingflowers/sweden.md

 In China, the telecom companies building out 5G networks are state-directed.
 Companies such as China Mobile do not operate independently and hand out market share to competing companies (partially) based on the Chinese government's direction.
-The market shares allocated to various companies are not subject to independent regulator review and cannot be challenged via an independent judiciary.
+The market shares allocated to various companies are not subject to independent regulator review.
+Also, they cannot be challenged via an independent judiciary.

 In 2020, China Mobile allocated Ericsson an 11% share of its 5G equipment spend.
 However, following the ban on Huawei in Sweden, a 2021 buildout allocated 2% of spending to Ericsson.